simonsobs/nemo/examples/equD56/README.md

 Extract this in the current directory (i.e., the same place as the equD56.yml file).

-## Step 2: Making a cluster catalog
+# Making a cluster catalog

 Run `nemo` using: